Skip to main content

 How we regulate

-1.6 Our primary concern is to ensure that people using services are supported to achieve the best possible outcomes and are not placed at risk or do not experience harm.
+1.6 Our primary concern is to ensure people using services are supported to achieve the best possible outcomes and are not placed at risk or do not experience harm.
 In order to achieve this we:

-• have a robust registration process, so that we only register service providers who have assured us that they will comply with regulations;
+• have a robust registration process, so that we only register service providers who have assured us they will comply with regulations;

-• undertake both routine and responsive inspections; and
+• undertake inspections; and

 2. The Code of Practice